 With the monsoons finally here, treat yourself to healthy, homemade and easy to make soups that are extremely comforting.
 These soup recipes are filling for lunch or dinner and packed with immunity supporting ingredients.

 A hearty bowl of soup is just quick fix to tank up on rich nutrients and warm you up on a cool rainy day.
 Below you will find a mix of soup recipes that will help suit your needs this rainy season.
-A wholesome meal in itself, these soups can be served up with some crusty garlic flatbread.
+A wholesome meal in itself, you can have this soup with soup spoon set & served up with some crusty garlic flatbread.

 Roasted Pumpkin Soup